gregswift/nytefyrenet/blog/2013-03-15-installing-puppet-3-0-hiera-puppetdb-librarian.md

 Reference: http://docs.puppetlabs.com/puppetdb/1/connect\_puppet\_master.html

   * Make sure your fqdn is resolveable.
-Right now we are using a single host, so I&#8217;m just using localhost not the fqdn.
+Right now we are using a single host, so I'm just using localhost not the fqdn.
   * Populate /etc/puppet/puppetdb.conf with the following <pre class="lang:default decode:true " >[main]
 server = localhost
 port = 8081</pre>